learningequality/kolibri/docs/frontend_architecture/conventions.rst

 Establishing code conventions is important in order to keep a more consistent codebase.
 Therefore the goal for the tools and principles below is to help ensure any committed code is properly aligned with the conventions.

+For design conventions, see the `Kolibri Design System <http://kolibribeta.learningequality.org/design>`__.

 Linting and auto formatting
 ---------------------------